Take-Home Pay

 Rates only affect currency conversion, not the tax maths — each place is taxed in its own currency.
 Live rates are fetched on load (cached 12h); if that fails, approximate defaults are used.

-US vs Netherlands: what differs
+US vs Netherlands taxes: what differs

 US and Netherlands tax salaries differently.
 In US, the payslip deductions are Federal income tax, Social Security and Medicare.
 In Netherlands, they're Income tax & NI.
 On this salary, US's effective tax rate works out to about 20.8% versus 35.8% in Netherlands — use the calculator to compare any salary or add more countries.